talsen-team/docker-app--tine20/README.md

 ## To reproduce the issue with hostname **tine.private** (problem occurring in both Chromium and Firefox), perform the following steps:

-Do the same steps as in #to-reproduce-the-issue-with-hostname-localhost-problem-occurring-in-firefox-perform-the-following-steps
+Do the same steps as in [above](#to-reproduce-the-issue-with-hostname-localhost-problem-occurring-in-firefox-perform-the-following-steps) until step 10 (including 10).